DavidDTessier/daviddtessier.ca/src/content/posts/ai-security-model-armor.md

 ]
 ```

-The following `gcloud` command will generate a template in Model Amor, in also include custom error codes and messages that will be returned if any of the security and safety filters return a match:
+The following `gcloud` command will generate a template in Model Armor, in also include custom error codes and messages that will be returned if any of the security and safety filters return a match:

 ```bash
 # create the model armor template